Chrisdeleon91/Algorithmic-Trading-Project-1/README.md

 **Data Cleaning and Formatting**

 We will use Pandas to clean and format the cryptocurrency dataset.
-This will involve removing any errors in the data, converting the data to the correct format, and creating any new columns that are needed.
+This will involve removing any errors in the data, converting the data to the correct format and creating any new columns that are needed.

 **Algorithm Development**